EastCoastProduct/homepage/src/work/innovation-women.md

 ---
 level: ../../
 titleTag: Innovation Women
-url: case_study/innovation_women/index.html
+url: work/innovation-women/index.html
 pageHeading: From vision to MVP in 3 weeks
 pageDescription: Innovation Women
-listingDescription: Innovation Women set out to solve the glaring issue of male-dominated panels at tech events.
-Their marketing platform connects amazing women in tech and enterprise with event planners.
-Our team nailed down MVP feature requirement and delivered the Innovation Women platform in 3 weeks.
 clientName: Innovation Women
 projectName: Innovation Women
-leadImage: ../images/case-study-shots/innovation-women-screenshot@2x.png
+leadImage: ../images/work-shots/innovation-women-screenshot@2x.png
-id: innovation_women
+id: innovation-women
 brandColor: EE1B19
+introduction: Innovation Women is a speaker’s bureau for qualified women to promote their expertise and stories and for event planners to find and book those women for events.
+Innovation Women rose out of the glaring problem of male-dominated panels at technical and entrepreneurial events.
 testimonialPerson: Bobbie Carlton
 testimonialPosition: Founder of Innovation Women
 testimonialContent: I loved being intimately tied to the process.
 I knew what was going on every step of the way.
 It wasn’t a black box you put time, money, and effort into.
-pdf: ../images/case-study-pdfs/innovation-women-case-study.pdf
+pdf: ../images/work-pdfs/innovation-women-case-study.pdf
 layout: case-study.ejs
 ---

-<h2 class="text-heading-two">Intro</h2>

-<p class="paragraph--major">Innovation Women is a speaker’s bureau for qualified women to promote their expertise and stories and for event planners to find and book those women for events.
-Innovation Women rose out of the glaring problem of male-dominated panels at technical and entrepreneurial events.</p>

 <h2 class="text-heading-two">Challenge</h2>